Ransomware: Encrypting ransomware

 Examples of extortionate ransomware became prominent in May 2005.
 By mid-2006, Trojans such as Gpcode, TROJ.RANSOM.A, Archiveus, Krotten, Cryzip, and MayArchive began utilizing more sophisticated RSA encryption schemes, with ever-increasing key-sizes.
 Gpcode.AG, which was detected in June 2006, was encrypted with a 660-bit RSA public key.
 In June 2008, a variant known as Gpcode.AK was detected.
 Using a 1024-bit RSA key, it was believed large enough to be computationally infeasible to break without a concerted distributed effort.

 Encrypting ransomware returned to prominence in late 2013 with the propagation of CryptoLocker—using the Bitcoin digital currency platform to collect ransom money.
 In December 2013, ZDNet estimated based on Bitcoin transaction information that between 15 October and 18 December, the operators of CryptoLocker had procured about US$27 million from infected users.
 The CryptoLocker technique was widely copied in the months following, including CryptoLocker 2.0 (thought not to be related to CryptoLocker), CryptoDefense (which initially contained a major design flaw that stored the private key on the infected system in a user-retrievable location, due to its use of Windows' built-in encryption APIs), and the August 2014 discovery of a Trojan specifically targeting network-attached storage devices produced by Synology.
 In January 2015, it was reported that ransomware-styled attacks have occurred against individual websites via hacking, and through ransomware designed to target Linux-based web servers.

+In 2022, Costa Rica received widespread Conti ransomware attacks affecting government, healthcare and industry.
+This led President Rodrigo Chaves to declare a state of emergency and announce that Costa Rica is "at war" with its ransomware hackers.